Project structure#

 Note

 While older projects tend to reuse content in their README.rst files in the main index.rst files in their doc/source directories, newer projects do not.
 Instead, they provide a bulleted list with documentation links and descriptions in their “”README`` files.
 In the main index.rst files for their documentation, they then use a grid of cards to visually explain and link to documentation sections.
-This keeps the README file focused on why you might want to explore the library and allows you to quickly view documentation sections of interest.
+This keeps the README file focused on why you might want to explore the library and lets you quickly view documentation sections of interest.

 The README.rst file is also reused within the project file metadata.
 It is usually included in the long-description field.